NRWLDev/changelog-gen/docs/configuration.md

   A special target `__change__` is provided to generate links using information directly from the change object (namely commit hashes).

+  Where a pattern is matched multiple times, a link for each match will be created.
+This allows adding links to multiple authors from the Author for for example.

   Example:

 ```toml